 - Add the Pen Settings toolbar to your workspace by doing one of the following:

 - In the top menu, select Windows > Toolbars > Pen Settings.

 - Right-click on any existing toolbar and, in the context menu, select Pen Settings.

 In the drop-down to the left of the toolbar, select one of the following Pen Stabilizer modes:

-Average: Storyboard Pro calculates the average direction of all of your mouse or pen gestures between the end of the actual drawing stroke and the current position of your mouse cursor or pen tip, and extends the stroke in this average direction, effectively evening out jitter and rounding sharp turns.
+Average: Harmony calculates the average direction of all of your mouse or pen gestures between the end of the actual drawing stroke and the current position of your mouse cursor or pen tip, and extends the stroke in this average direction, effectively evening out jitter and rounding sharp turns.

-Pulled String: When you start drawing a stroke, Storyboard Pro positions the drawing tool where your stroke starts.
+Pulled String: When you start drawing a stroke, Harmony positions the drawing tool where your stroke starts.
 As you move the mouse or tablet pen, the drawing tool remains in that position, but a "string" appears, linking your drawing tool to your mouse cursor or pen tip.